Ada Deer

 Ada Elizabeth Deer (August 7, 1935 – August 15, 2023) was an American scholar and civil servant who was a member of the Menominee Indian Tribe of Wisconsin and a Native American advocate.
 As an activist she opposed the federal termination of tribes from the 1950s.
 During the Clinton administration, Deer served as Assistant Secretary of the Interior for Indian Affairs.
-Due to all of her advocacy and organization on behalf of Native people, she was recognized as a social work pioneer by the National Associate of Social Workers in 2010.
+Due to all of her advocacy and organization on behalf of Native people, she was recognized as a social work pioneer by the National Association of Social Workers in 2010.

 Early life and education

 Deer was born in Keshena, Wisconsin, on August 7, 1935, and grew up living on an Indian reservation.
 Deer was an active member of the Menominee tribe, which is located in the northeast part of Wisconsin.
 Deer's mother was an advocate for Native American rights, and Deer followed in her mother's footsteps.
 As the oldest of five children, Deer helped take care of her siblings.
 Deer's mother began taking her to Menominee council meetings when she was four.
 These meeting stuck with her and were influential for her later career.
 She felt that she was more exposed to the world around her because of it and it was her first exposure to politics.
 Later in life, as a high schooler, Deer visited the University of Wisconsin-Madison as part of a government and leadership program known as Badger Girls State.
 This gave Deer the opportunity to meet people all across the state and visit the capitol.
 Deer later returned to the campus, but this time as a student where she obtained a bachelor's degree from the University of Wisconsin–Madison in 1957, being the first Menominee to do so, and later obtained a Master of Social Work from the New York School of Social Work (later Columbia University School of Social Work) in 1961.
 She subsequently served in Puerto Rico with the Peace Corps for two years.
 Deer later went on to become a Menominee social worker.